bpptkg/display-device/README.md

 ## Deployment

 On production environment, we deploy the app using `/display-device/` public path.
-You can change this setting in `vue.config.js` file.
+You can change this setting by adding `VUE_APP_PUBLIC_PATH` in your env file.
 You have to also add the following to the Nginx configuration:

     location /display-device {
         alias /path/to/display-device/dist/;